Plus what to eat in Budapest and cheaper activities to do in Hungary’s capital

 Hungary’s capital Budapest is the most populous city in the country and one of the largest in the European Union.
 In 1873 it became one single city occupying both banks of the Danube River and unified Hungary’s former cities Buda, Óbuda, and Pest.
 Therefore, if you’re looking for fun free things to do in Budapest while traveling on a budget, this post will definitely come in handy.

-Free Things to Do in Budapest
+Budapest on a budget – FREE Things to Do in Budapest

 Granted with UNESCO World Heritage Site status, Budapest for many is one of the most beautiful cities in Europe.
 It mixes its fascinating history with a bright, laid-back modern artistic style.
 Budapest attractions can vary from historic and iconic sites, museums, beautiful parks, and the most popular Ruin Bars.
 The city won’t leave you unsatisfied.